waldiez/waldiez/README.md

 If you’re looking for the React component, please refer to [README.npm](https://github.com/waldiez/waldiez/blob/main/README.npm.md).

-> Note: The React component is only for creating and editing flows — it is not needed to convert or run flows (that functionality is handled by the Python package).
+> Note: The React component is only for creating and editing flows — it is not used for converting or running flows (that functionality is handled by the Python package).

 To add the waldiez library to your app: